At a Glance

 5. After your Live Conversation

-All Live Conversation sessions will be recorded automatically and available on your Dashboard to review, make annotations, and share.
+- All Live Conversation sessions will be recorded automatically and available on your Dashboard to review, make annotations, and share.
+Transcripts and sentiment analysis are available once the Live Conversation session is uploaded.

 Need more information?
 Read these related articles